KhaledAlrashi1/Resume-Summarizer/README.md

   - PDF
   - DOCX
   - TXT
-  - Image formats: JPG, JPEG, PNG
+  - Image formats: JPG, PNG
-- **AI-Powered Summarization**: Leveraging the GPT-4o model, the application automatically generates summaries that include:
+- **AI-Powered Summarization**: Using the GPT-4o model, the application automatically generates summaries that include:
   - The candidate’s highest degree.
   - Work experience (including the number of years and relevant fields).
   - Key skills and certifications.